GENI-NSF/geni-tools/README-stitching.txt

 To use stitcher:

- 0. Be sure you can run Omni.
+ 1. Be sure you can run Omni.

- 1. Design a topology.
+ 2. Design a topology.
 Write a standard RSpec.
 Include 1 more more `<link>`s between interfaces on 2 compute nodes.
 E.G.
 {{{
+#!xml
   <link client_id="link-pg-utah1-ig-gpo1">
     <component_manager name="urn:publicid:IDN+emulab.net+authority+cm"/>
     <interface_ref client_id="pg-utah1:if0" />